 - Heavy Cream: guarantees a smooth and creamy texture.

-My all butter pie crust is perfect for this recipe.
+- Step 4: Prepare the pie crust, my all butter pie crust is perfect for this recipe.
 Prepare the pie crust, roll out and place into the pie dish.
-Crimp the edges and you are all set.
+Crimp the edges and you’re all set.
 Preparing the pie filling first ensures that the pie crust is perfect temperature for baking right away.

+- Step 5: Pour the pie filling into the pie crust.
 The pie filling is slightly thicker than a pumpkin pie filling.
-If you are concerned that it has markings on the top from spreading the filling, give the pie dish a shake or a jiggle to help smooth it out on top.
+If you are concerned that it has markings on the top from spreading the filling, give the pie dish a shake or a jiggle to help smooth out the top.

 - Sweet Potatoes: 1 lb of sweet potatoes is generally 2 medium size potatoes.
 Depending on the size of the potatoes I will use between 3 and 4 medium sized ones.
 After blending there will be about 2 cups of puree.